douglaspr20/Chrome-extension/README.md

 # Chrome-extension
-Chjrome extension make with react and Webpack
+Chrome extension make with react and Webpack